 Combustion turbines known as “peakers” typically operate to maintain bulk power system reliability during the most stressful operating conditions, such as periods of peak electricity demand.
 Many of these units also maintain transmission security by supplying energy within certain areas of New York City and Long Island — known as load pockets.
 Load pockets represent transmission-constrained geographic areas where electrical demand can only be served by local generators due to transmission limitations during certain operational conditions.

 The Peaker Rule, which phases in compliance obligations between 2023 and 2025, will impact approximately 3,300 MW of simple-cycle turbines located mainly in the lower Hudson Valley, New York City and Long Island.
 The rule required peaking unit owners to submit compliance plans to the DEC in March 2020.
 These generator compliance plans informed the NYISO’s 2020 Reliability Needs Assessment (RNA) base case assumptions for years 2024-2030.
 The proposed plans are also being examined in the NYISO Short-Term Reliability Process for the years 2021-2025.
 The rule provides a phased reduction in emission limits, in 2023 and 2025, during the ozone season (May 1-September 30) and allows several options for achieving compliance with the new lower limits applicable during the ozone season.
 Compliance plans submitted to the NYSDEC were provided to the NYISO for assessment and inclusion in the base case.
 Review of the plans indicated approximately 1,800 MW had proposed to modify their availability to comply with the emissions standards through various approaches over a phased timeline.
 Remaining units stated either that they comply with the emission limits as currently operated, or proposed equipment upgrades to achieve the emissions limits.
-The figure below shows the resulting availability pattern modeled in the RNA Base Case incorporating the information contained within the submitted compliance plans for the units that submitted compliance plans resulting in a change in their availability to operate.

 The regulations include a provision to allow an affected generator to continue to operate up to two years, with a possible further two-year extension, after the compliance deadline if the generator is designated by the NYISO or the local transmission owner as needed to resolve a reliability need until a permanent solution is in place.